 There is only one disclosure on the firm’s SEC record.
 In 2019, the firm conducted advisory business with four investment advisors who weren't registered in the state of Alaska.
 The violation resulted in a $10,000 fine.

 Advisors at Securian may earn commissions for selling securities.
 This is a conflict of interest as advisors may have incentive to sell securities to clients based on the higher commissions, even if it isn’t the best choice for the client.
 When acting as an advisor, though, advisors must act in the best interest of the client.

 Those interested in finding a financial professional can set up an appointment with an advisor by contacting the firm over the phone or in person.
 You can also go online to the firm's website to get in touch.

 All information is accurate as of the writing of this article.

 Tips for Investment

 - Investing can be difficult, but finding a financial advisor to help you doesn’t need to be.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Workplace retirement accounts are the vehicle most people use to save.
 See how yours could grow with SmartAsset’s free 401(k) calculator.